Interested in buying a home golf simulator, but not sure how much it’s going to cost you? This guide has everything you need to know.

 With a budget over $50,000 you’ll be able to get your hands on an HD Golf simulator setup from The Indoor Golf Shop.

 Would we buy it ourselves?
 Probably not.
-We’d be heading for a Foresight GCQuad SIG10 at half the price.
+We’d be heading for the Foresight Sports GCHawk, and save ourselves around $15k in the process.

 But if you have the cash, it’s fair to say with an HD Golf simulator in your sim room you’ll be the envy of your neighbourhood, and will suddenly have friends you haven’t seen in years turning up at your door.